marcpage/libernet/README.md

 			"latest": timestamp latest successful connection,
 			"connections": number of times connected,
 			"failed": number of failed connection attempts,
-			"time": total time in seconds connected to the server, "input": total bytes received from this node, "output": total bytes sent to this node, "response": total times we received an exact match for what we needed, "similar": total items returned for similar-to searchs, "karma": karma received from this node,
+			"time": total time in microseconds connected to the server, "input": total bytes received from this node, "output": total bytes sent to this node, "response": total times we received an exact match for what we needed, "similar": total items returned for similar-to searchs, "received": karma received from this node,
 		}
 	},
 }